manterd/myPhyloDB/README.md

 # Installers
 <hr>
-* Installers for the current Linux and Windows stand-alone executables can be found [here] (http://www.ars.usda.gov/services/software/software.htm).
+* Installers for the current Linux and Windows stand-alone executables can be found [here] (http://www.ars.usda.gov/services/software/download.htm?softwareid=472).
 * Executables include all dependencies, allowing myPhyloDB to be run on computers without Python, Mothur or R.

 <hr>

 # Dependencies
 <hr>
+Dependencies (and the source code provided here) are only required for development purposes.
+Most users should use the installers provided above.

 ####**Linux systems**

 ***Python 2.7.8***